-In a recent survey of LGU, 3 of 15 respondents had ordinances that prohibited silica sand mining in the floodplain.
+In a recent survey of LGUs completed for the purposes of this document, 3 of 15 respondents had ordinances that prohibited silica sand mining in the floodplain.
 The majority of the remaining participating LGUs (10 of 15 respondents) had no explicit setback restrictions or deemed the question not applicable to their ordinances.